 All the functions available for use are displayed on the LCD.
 You will be able to see an animated pendulum that lets you know the units are still talking to each other and that you will not miss anything through signal or battery failure.
 This can be accompanied by an audible sound every few seconds for extra reassurance.

 A range icon shows the parent unit is in range of the baby unit.
 The range is documented as 100m indoors and 250m outdoors.
-We live in an old house with thick walls and I was able to hear my baby gently cooing to herself from the bottom of the garden.
+We live in an old house with thick walls, and I was able to hear my baby gently cooing to herself from the bottom of the garden.
 That gives me confidence in the product.

-Your chosen monitoring options are highlighted as well – movement, sound and audible cue or any combination of the three.
-To be honest I find the constant ticktock telling me all is OK gets annoying so I don’t bother with it.
+Your chosen monitoring options are highlighted as well – movement, sound, and audible cue or any combination of the three.
+To be honest, I find the constant ticktock telling me all is OK gets annoying so I don’t bother with it.

 Temperature Min – Max Settings

 This is a good idea but a little unnecessary in my opinion.
 It allows you to set a minimum and maximum temperature at which the monitor alerts you.
 You then know if your baby is likely to be too hot or cold.
-The annoying bit about this feature is that whilst you would like to know if the temperature drops, when it does you get a constant beeping every 3 or 4 seconds.
-You can reset it but each time the baby unit senses the temperature still hasn’t risen, the alarm just keeps coming back on.
+The annoying bit about this feature is that while you would like to know if the temperature drops, when it does you get a constant beeping every 3 or 4 seconds.
+You can reset it, but each time the baby unit senses the temperature still hasn’t risen, the alarm just keeps coming back on.
 I believe you can disable this feature, however.

 The nightlight is activated by the switch on the right side of the baby unit.
 The plastic ring on top of the unit emits a gentle blue glow that is enough to dimly light the room for a parent to see without disturbing baby.
-If your child is a little anxious in the dark it is a useful feature for them too.
+If your child is a little anxious in the dark, it is a useful feature for them too.

 Just like my wireless router this monitor could be affected by other wireless devices.
 Therefore, having an option to change the transmitting frequency means this is less likely to happen.
-Is also protects against a neighbour listening in on your baby and you monitoring theirs instead.
+Is also protects against a neighbor listening in on your baby and you monitoring theirs instead.